Joseph-Lin-163/Lab4/README.md

 Program all the logic for the game

-  Displaying the pattern for every round
+  -Displaying the pattern for every round

-  Flashing the user's move for every correct button (e.g. UP will flash on the screen if the user pushes UP)
+  -Flashing the user's move for every correct button (e.g. UP will flash on the screen if the user pushes UP)

-  Displaying LOSE if the user pushes the wrong button for the next pattern direction or waits too long to input the pattern
+  -Displaying LOSE if the user pushes the wrong button for the next pattern direction or waits too long to input the pattern

-  Inputting their initials for the high score if they qualify at the end of their game
+  -Inputting their initials for the high score if they qualify at the end of their game

 Program the high score screen display

-  Flash between HIGH SCORE AAA 00
+  -Flash between HIGH SCORE AAA 00

 Program the scrolling welcome message